AadityaMunjal/MenAtWork-Timathon/README.md

 To see it for yourself make sure you are in the right directory and then type 'python manage.py runserver' in your command prompt or terminal.

-PS: The background color change btw!
+PS: The background colors change btw!

 Home page:
 ![Home page](ProjectImages/home.JPG)